 The Doctor has follows Biroc to a gothic stone doorway in the middle of nowhere.

-Sue: OK, I have decided to just go with this.
-I haven’t got a clue what’s going on anymore, but its atmosphere is making up for it.
+Sue: Okay, I have decided to just go with this.
+I haven’t got a clue what’s going on any more, but its atmosphere is making up for it.
 It’s so eerie.

 The episode concludes with the Doctor facing certain decapitation by a robot.

 Sue: Nice cliffhanger.
-I don’t see how the Doctor can possibly get out of that.top
+I don’t see how the Doctor can possibly get out of that.

 Of course the Doctor gets out of it.